Home » Military & Veteran Benefits » VA Suspends Work on Electronic Healthcare Records System

-In 2021, we reported on the Department of Veterans Affairs installation of a new electronic health records system, debuting at selected Pacific Northwest sites.
-The new electronic healthcare records system was intended to help “…improve how physicians store and manage patient information concerning visits, test results, prescriptions, and other crucial information.”
+In 2021, we reported on the Department of Veterans Affairs’ installation of a new electronic health records system, debuting at selected Pacific Northwest sites.
+The system was intended to help “improve how physicians store and manage patient information concerning visits, test results, prescriptions, and other crucial information.”

 This is all the result of the Department of Veterans Affairs signing a $10 billion contract with Oracle Cerner in 2018 to create an electronic health records system.
 Not just ANY type of digital recordkeeping, but one that would be specifically compatible with the DoD’s MHS Genesis system.

-Earlier in April 2023 we reported the VA as being in the process of “a contract review and is considering its options for accountability and oversight of the project.”
+Earlier in April 2023, we reported that the VA was in the process of “a contract review and is considering its options for accountability and oversight of the project.”

 Now, the Department of Veterans Affairs has canceled all work on the new electronic records system.
 It is entirely possible the VA will scrap the project, which is now said to be worth approximately $16 billion.